DemetrisKonst/ANN-Clustering/README.md

 1. Assignment (Expectation): Assign each object to its nearest center.
 2. Update (Maximization): Calculate Median of each dimension per cluster and make it new center.

 Note that the second step is the same for every algorithm.
+These steps keep repeating until no change or small change is made in the centroids.

 ### **Lloyds Algorithm**
 Lloyds Algorithm is basically the brute-force approach to the Clustering Problem.